metaplex-foundation/developer-hub/src/pages/core/plugins/immutableMetadata.md

 description: Learn how to make Metadata immutable using Core
 ---

-The Royalties Plugin is a `Authority Managed` plugin that allows to make the Metadata (Name and URI) immutable.
+The immutableMetadata Plugin is a `Authority Managed` plugin that allows to make the Metadata (Name and URI) immutable.
 It can only be added by the update authority.

 This plugin can be used on both the `MPL Core Asset` and the `MPL Core Collection`.